 Pricing and quotas

-A basic single-node SAP MaxDB installation on GCP comprises the following components:
+A basic single-node SAP MaxDB installation on Google Cloud comprises the following components:

 - One Compute Engine VM running your SAP MaxDB database.